DIY Painted Geometric Pineapple Wood Sign

-Turn a thrift store cutting board into DIY Painted Geometric Pineapple wall art.
-Hand painted geometric pattern.
+Turn a thrift store cutting board into DIY Painted Geometric Pineapple wood sign.
+Hand-painted geometric pattern.
+See my pattern for painting triangle geometric patterns.
 See more of my fun tropical projects on my Boho Tropical page.

 This isn’t just any pineapple, I found this super cute cutting board at my favorite thrift store and I’ve been holding onto it for just the right upcycle.